IoTcloudServe/Rama4-Model/dynamic-traffic-assignment-kasemrat/2021-02-05-09-37-42/readme.md

 Setting in osm.sumoconfig
 =============================================================================
-User needs to change route file and net file in osm.sumoconfig file as shown in the following figure.
+Users need to change route file and net file in osm.sumoconfig file as shown in the following figure.

 ![alt text](https://github.com/IoTcloudServe/Rama4-Model/tree/main/dynamic-traffic-assignment-kasemrat/2021-02-05-09-37-42/setting_in_sumoconfig.PNG)

 run.bat
 =============================================================================
-Now, user can run by clicking run.bat file.
+Now, users can run by clicking run.bat file.